 To help you maximize your time at both institutions, Westminster provides transfer pathways for you to utilize each semester.
 Used properly, these pathways will prevent you from taking unnecessary coursework or from missing prerequisites needed for other courses.
 While every student’s academic journey may look different, the pathways will help provide a general idea of what to expect.
 Please refer to them as you go about registering for courses and be sure to consult advisors from both institutions to help in making the proper decisions.

-The faculty at Westminster College’s School of Nursing provide additional learning opportunities for individuals engaged in the art and science of nursing.
+The faculty at Westminster University’s School of Nursing provide additional learning opportunities for individuals engaged in the art and science of nursing.
 We are committed to excellence in teaching through the creation of an active learning environment that promotes inclusiveness, respect for diversity, and community engagement.
 We feel a deep sense of responsibility to further develop their knowledge and abilities as nurse leaders in a variety of settings.

 The primary goal of the RN-to-BS in Nursing Program is to prepare professional nurse generalists whose liberal arts and professional education enables them to meet the health care needs of society and to continue life-long personal and professional development.
 The program allows associate degree-prepared RNs to complete their Bachelor degree.
 In addition, the curriculum prepares students with the abilities and knowledge to move into leadership positions in the health care industry, to prepare for advanced (graduate) education, and develop the knowledge base necessary to ensure safe, quality, patient centered care across all settings including community and public health.
 To this end, the program offers a major in nursing leading to a Bachelor of Science degree.